jhunexjun/CP_Scheduler/README.md

 Then run `$ pm2 serve build/ --spa --name Scheduler-FE-3000 --port 3000`

-To run in production using node-windows instead of pm2.
+To run in production using node-windows instead of pm2. node-windows is better by the way.
 1. `npm i node-windows -g`.
 Close the terminal and run as Administrator.
 2. Run `npm link node-windows`.
 3. Go to the root dir and copy the service.js to the dist/ directory.